6 places where grooming can happen:

 It can be difficult to understand when grooming is happening, the signs aren't always clear to spot.
 If you want to speak to someone you can trust about grooming, you can speak to one of our Childline counsellors.
 We're here to listen and give you the support you need.
 And remember - you haven't done anything wrong.

-If you send someone sexual photos or videos of yourself, you lose control over what happens to them.
+If you share sexual photos or videos of yourself with someone, you may lose control over them.

-The other person may end up showing them to other people.
-They could even use images you've sent to blackmail you.
-For example, they may say that they'll post them online if you don't keep sending more images.
+The other person may end up showing them to other people or use them to blackmail you.
+For example, they may say they'll post them online if you don't send more images.

 It's important to remember that there isn't one 'type' of groomer.
 Many different kinds of people have used the internet to trick, force or persuade young people into sharing sexual images of themselves.
 Often it's an adult pretending to be a young person – but not always.